-Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) Autumn 1 E-Safety Students will know Students will be able to 1 .
-E-safety is a very important topic today as students spend lots of their time online.
-We will

-An introduction to the computer network at Etonbury, how to use it, and how to stay safe online.
-The rules of the school network and how to use it.
-How to stay safe online: Online safety, inappropriate content, oversharing, Social Media, Fake news, Cyberbullying, cyber security Use the school network, have a secure password, and access to their area.
-Demonstrate their ability to stay safe online, creating a presentation outlining the dangers and how to avoid them highlight the potential dangers that they may face and how to stay safe and avoid them.
-Autumn 2 Computer Programming 1 An introduction to text based computer programming using Small Basic.
+Term Topic title(s) and overview Knowledge Skills Assessment Wider learning (Equality and diversity, SMSC, cultural capital) ------------- ------------------------------------ ------------------ --------------- ------------------- -- Autumn 1 E-Safety An introduction to the computer network at Etonbury, how to use it, and how to stay safe online.
+Students will know The rules of the school network and how to use it.
+How to stay safe online: Online safety, inappropriate content, oversharing, Social Media, Fake news, Cyberbullying, cyber security Students will be able to Use the school network, have a secure password, and access to their area.
+Demonstrate their ability to stay safe online, creating a presentation outlining the dangers and how to avoid them The presentation they create will be assessed at the end of the topic E-safety is a very important topic today as students spend lots of their time online.
+We will highlight the potential dangers that they may face and how to stay safe and avoid them. ---------- --- --- -- -- -- Autumn 2 Company project 1 An introduction to word processing, spreadsheets, powerpoint and forms by using Google applications.
+They will complete various tasks for a theme park, including financial records, adverts and formal letters asking for additional funding.
+Students will knowHow to correctly use the keyboard efficiently.How to format documents for different audiences, for example a formal letter.The basics of spreadsheets - completing simple calculations.
+Completing and editing slides.
+Students will be able to Use the keyboard efficiently.
+Format documents professionally within the Google applications.
+Create a feedback review form and peer review others work.
+Students will create a portfolio of work which will be assessed and reviewed.
+Students will need to create work in Google Docs, sheets, slides and forms throughout their time at Etonbury in all subjects.
+This will improve their work across the curriculum.
+Spring 1 Computer Programming 1 An introduction to text based computer programming using Small Basic.
 Students will create small programs using selection statements.
 Students will know What a variable is, and how they can be used to store data in a program.
 What a selection statement is, and how they can be used to control the flow of a program.
 Students will be able to Write simple algorithms in Small Basic using selection statements.
 How to create conditions which are used to decide what the computer does next.
 Students will be assessed on their final project which will be to create an interactive quiz program.
 Computer programming is a key skill in the world of IT today.
 This will be the student's first introduction to text based programming languages.
-Spring 1 Google project An introduction to word processing, spreadsheets, powerpoint and forms by using Google applications.
-They will complete various tasks for a theme park, including financial records, adverts and formal letters asking for additional funding.
-Students will know How to correctly use the keyboard efficiently.
-How to format documents for different audiences, for example a formal letter.
-The basics of spreadsheets - completing simple calculations.
-Completing and editing slides.
-Students will be able to Use the keyboard efficiently.
-Format documents professionally within the Google applications.
-Create a feedback review form and peer review others work.
-Students will create a portfolio of work which will be assessed and reviewed.
-Students will need to create work in Google Docs, sheets, slides and forms throughout their time at Etonbury in all subjects.
-This will improve their work across the curriculum.